This page is an automated translation of /nl/lagomera.html and has not been reviewed yet.

 There has been a steady unrest on board Omweg for a while.
 We still do a lot of work on board, but the jobs from the category "necessary" have been marked for some time and we are in the process of dropping through the category "desirable" to "maybe fun".
-In the meantime, here too the approaching "winter" is announcing itself.
+In the meantime, the approaching "winter" is also announcing itself here.
 Okay, we are still sitting outside in our swimsuits at night, but the days are getting noticeably shorter and a constantly clear blue sky doesn't seem to be obvious anymore.
-Here and there some boats are stripped of their equipment and apparently made "winter-ready".
-We are increasingly getting the feeling that we have to go "south".
-We are becoming more and more interested in the weather data and see to our horror that the previously so stable weather is actually not that stable anymore.
+Here and there some boats are stripped of their equipment and apparently made "winter ready".
+We increasingly get the feeling that we have to go "south".
+We are becoming increasingly interested in the weather data and see to our horror that the previously so stable weather is actually not that stable anymore.
 A period of calm is now predicted followed by wind from, yes, the south!
 South???
 That does not belong here!
 Here the stable trade wind should blow from the north, the wind that will have to bring us to the south.
 Inquiries show that wind from the south is indeed rare here.
 Anyway, just as we are wondering if we should not even go south the wind is still and then the wind is going the wrong way.

 Sunday, October 11.
-There is a swimming competition going on at the harbor, boats are not allowed to sail between 12:30 and 15:00.
-There is a lively atmosphere in the harbor and we are busy to sail away after the match.
-We just decided that when we saw in the grib files (weather reports) that a strong south wind would pick up in the long run.
-It is not certain whether that will really happen, but we do not want to get stuck here, the boat is actually far enough ready to leave and we have received good news from the police on the home front; they are actively solving the poisoning case!
+There is a swimming competition going on in the harbor, boats are not allowed to sail between 12:30 and 15:00.
+There is a lively atmosphere in the harbor and we are busy sailing away after the match.
+We just decided that when we saw in the grib-files (weather reports) that a strong south wind was going to pick up in the long run.
+It is not certain whether that will actually happen, but we do not want to get stuck here, the boat is actually far enough ready to leave and we have received good news from the police on the home front; they are actively solving the poisoning case!
 Believe me, there are 1000 reasons to stay here.
 But we have been here for so long and with a bit of bad luck we will be stuck here for a long time because of the weather.
 If we are 'stuck', we would rather have it in a new place, somewhere where we can still discover everything!
 Frans says: "shall we go then?"
 He raises his hand a bit hesitantly, I give a proud high five.
 Yess, it's time, let's go!
 Quickly take the collected plastic and paper to the separation waste points (do you all know that they can make a new fleece sweater from -for example- only 27 plastic bottles?
-It pays to separate as much as possible!), A few do the last chores on the boat, say goodbye and then we sail away at four o'clock.
-Out of Candelaria / La Galera, a new phase of our journey is dawning!
+It is worthwhile to separate as much as possible!), A few do the last chores on the boat, say goodbye and then at four o'clock we sail away.
+Out of Candelaria/La Galera, a new phase of our journey is dawning!
 We are already sailing towards Antequera and the goal is La Gomera.
-For those who know Tenerife and La Gomera and are paying attention: yes, that is definitely in the wrong direction; we go with a detour because we have a few places that we would like to see.
+For those who know Tenerife and La Gomera and are paying attention: yes, that is definitely in the wrong direction; we take a detour because we have a few places that we would like to see.

 Leave in the pitch dark

-I am a bit disappointed that we sail this first part in the dark because it is a part of Tenerife that I really wanted to see from the boat.
-While it is dark and the autopilot keeps us on the right course, I have time to think back to our departure from La Galera yesterday.
-We were waved goodbye by enthusiastic women; Mariska, the wife of our great welder Paul and someone with whom we have built a very nice contact and will definitely miss and Carol, a Spanish woman and her family.
-Carol and her family have been renamed by us a long time ago as 'the cheerful people of the party boat', always a pleasure to watch how they enjoy each other to the fullest every weekend, with their big bottoms dancing to beautiful Spanish music and good food on and off their boat.
+I am a bit disappointed that we sail this first part in the dark because it is a part of Tenerife that I would have liked to see from the boat.
+While it is dark and the autopilot keeps us neatly on the right course, I have time to think back to our departure from La Galera yesterday.
+We were waved goodbye by enthusiastic women; Mariska, the wife of our wonderful welder Paul and someone with whom we have built a very nice contact and will definitely miss and Carol, a Spanish woman and her family.
+Carol and her family have been renamed by us a long time ago as 'the cheerful people of the party boat', always a pleasure to watch how they thoroughly enjoy each other every weekend, with their big bottoms dancing to beautiful Spanish music. and good food on and off their boat.
 We will miss them all, as will the port itself.
 How often will it be in a harbor that you can dive into a clear sea from the boat and come out clean again?
 We will also miss 'our' fish, which we fed faithfully every morning and for which we kept our leftover bread but to which we even gave some of the fresh bread when we had no leftovers because it was oh so nice to see them eat eagerly .
 There are several types of fish that like to eat their bread and the most special are alligators; fish with a mouth like a crocodile!
-We almost get the feeling that we have to ask Paul and Mariska to take care of the fish when we are gone ...
-Thinking about the beautiful time in La Galera / Candelaria, I doze to the rhythm of the waves.
-Until Frans calls out: Ilona, look, it is getting light and you can see something again!
+We almost get the feeling that we have to ask Paul and Mariska to take care of the fish when we are away ...
+Thinking about the beautiful time in La Galera/Candelaria, I fall asleep to the rhythm of the waves.
+Until Frans calls: Ilona, look, it is getting light and you can see something again!
 Haha, how slow a boat is and I see that I have not really missed much of the beautiful rugged coastline, we are not far at all.
 An hour later I see the beautiful beach that we already know from land, the characteristic rock points in the water are clearly recognizable.

 Who swims under our boat there?

 We take a break around noon, the weather is calm and we feel like swimming.
 In the middle of the ocean.
-Just to be sure, but not both at the same time, suppose the wind suddenly picks up anyway ...
-Coincidentally we had just seen on the depth log that it was flashing at the last observed depth of 105 meters (it cannot go further than approximately this depth) .
+Just to be on the safe side, but not both at the same time, suppose the wind suddenly picks up anyway ...
+Coincidentally we had just seen on the depth log that it was blinking at the last observed depth of 105 meters (it cannot go further than approximately this depth) .
 Frans shouts, while I flounder in the water (I am washing my hair): "the depth gauge suddenly shows -18!"
 He's not kidding.
 I am shocked and look around but I don't see anything.
-"Something" swam under the boat, we didn't see it and can only guess what it was.
+There was 'something' swimming under the boat, we didn't see it and can only guess what it was.
 What we do know is that the depth log does not respond to small fish ...

 Arrival San Marcos

 Around three o'clock in the afternoon we sail on a rugged coast.
 There should be an anchorage here.
 Ehm.
-I can see the sea shattering on the rocks four meters high!
-Frans says "it's okay, I think you should go there, I'll be on the point so that I can see it properly".
-I sail slowly so that I have time to get used to the image, recognize it from the pilot, and also so that I can quickly back away if I really don't trust it ;-) On the rocks?
+I can see the sea shatter four meters high on the rocks!
+Frans says "it's okay, I think you should go there, I'll be on the point so I can see it properly".
+I sail slowly so that I have time to get used to the image, can recognize it from the pilot, and also so that I can quickly back away if I really don't trust it ;-) On the rocks?
 Been there, done that and I definitely don't want that t-shirt again!

 We're doing well, we're sailing around a rock and voila!
 A cozy little bay with restaurants and the sea is calm here.
 We stay on the boat for a while to see if the anchor is holding and then we swim to the side with a waterproof bag with dry clothes, eat at a nice restaurant with a view of the boat and swim back a few hours later.
 We are completely delighted!

 Enjoy the beautiful moments as long as they are beautiful.
-Because a few hours later our beautiful spot turned into a whitewater course for no apparent reason.
-Detour is pushed back and forth by large waves because the sea suddenly rolls in from a different (unpredicted!)
+A few hours later, our beautiful spot turned into a white water course for no apparent reason.
+The detour is pushed back and forth by large waves because the sea suddenly rolls in from a different (unpredicted!)
 Angle.
-Antequera can be rough, but we haven't seen it that bad yet!
+Antequera can be rough, but we haven't experienced it that bad yet!
 While sleeping it is still quite comfortable, although every very violent movement wakes us up and see if we are still stuck.
 There are a lot of very violent movements so the night consists of a lot of waking up, a lot of checking and very little sleep.
 The next morning I do my best in the kitchen a little too fanatically, I literally get sick and vomit.
-French is not good either.
-So we can't enjoy it that much anymore.
+French is also not good.
+We can't enjoy it that much anymore.

 Masca, what a beautiful gorge and beautiful fish